Skip to main content

 Any or all of these small actions have surprisingly outsized benefits.
 And doing one or more of them regularly over time can help you feel healthier.

-Another plus is once you have one new habit under your belt, there’s a good chance you will be eager to start another and keep building on your success.
+The examples above are just the start of where you can create positive personal routines.
+Once you have one new habit under your belt, there’s a good chance you will be eager to start another.
+Stay focused and keep building on your success!